mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 1. In TMI, attention and peripheral awareness are presented as a fundamental dichotomy.
 Is experience really structured this discretely?
-Can attention and awareness be seen to inhabit points on a continuum?
+Can attention and awareness be seen as inhabiting points on a continuum?

 ### Stage One - Establishing a Practice: